Skip to content

 Step 2: Create Branch for GitHub Pages

-The branch is required to write the html data for displaying the mkdocs site.
+The branch is required to write the html data for displaying the Zensical site.

 gh-pages